Cluster

 Putty

 On Windows, Putty can be used to load SSH keys and connect via SSH to the cluster.
-Have a look at this video tutorial explaining the whole procedure (creating a SSH key and then connecting to the cluster).
+Have a look at this video tutorial explaining the whole procedure (creating an SSH key and then connecting to the cluster).
 (If you used the Genouest tool, you can skip the parts about key generation and adding the public key to the interface.)

 GenOuest SSH